MahmoudKamal01/nti_final_project_ci_cd/README.md

-### nti final project
-cd project
-# Student Certificate Delivery Platform
+# NTI DevSecOps Training: final project: End-to-End Automated CI/CD Pipeline on AWS for Student Certificate Delivery

 A **MERN**-stack project: a student certificate delivery platform with an admin dashboard and a simple public site.
 Fully automated CI/CD pipeline on AWS, with infrastructure as code, configuration management, containerization, orchestration, quality gates, and monitoring.